SimPlat/Athina/README.md

 ---

 ## General information
-Athina is a University IT system able to support the basic IT needs of any higher education institution.
+Athina is a University IT system able to support the basic IT needs of a higher education institution.
-It is a team project developed for the needs of the 'Software Engineering' lecture.
+It is a team project developed for the needs of the 'Software Engineering' lecture of International Hellenic University.

 ---